 Stallone did as asked.
 The fiancee said yes.
 The woman ignored him and gave Sly a hug instead.

-Soon after, UKIP Mike said "Now that's a knife!" in an Australian accent, I died a bit inside, the Rocky exit music came on and everyone rushed to the front for hugs and high-fives, with the lucky few staying on to get their £500 worth of one-on-one Sly photos.
+And with that all that was left was for Mike "UKIP" Read to exclaim "Now that's a knife!" in an Australian accent, I died a bit inside, the Rocky exit music came on and everyone rushed to the front for hugs and high-fives, with the lucky few staying on to get their £500 worth of one-on-one Sly photos.

 On the way out, we caught a young woman doing the Rocky steps thing and stopped her for a chat.